JadeSoanes/Climate_AI_Summer_School/README.md

 There was no tutorial for this session, instead there were two lectures on more 'soft' aspects of cliamet and AI; The GHG Impact Assessment of AI and Responsible AI and Sustainability.

+* __Session 11: AI For Power & Energy Systems__

+This lecture and tutorial empasised the importnat of energy systems in tackling climate change.
+The tutorial specifically went through an exercise using artificial intelligence for solving optimal power flow problems in power grids, focusing on a simple neural network model implemented with PyTorch.

 ## Resources & References 👓

 * Information on the summer school [here](https://www.climatechange.ai/events/summer_school2024)